 Try this restaurant-worthy all-in-one dish, Chicken Chow Mein!
 Deliciously flavorful and so easy to make!

 Chow Mein, the classic stir-fried egg noodles, is definitely one of the most popular Chinese dishes in and outside China.
-This chicken Chow Mein recipe is actually inspired from Marc of No Recipes.
+This chicken Chow Mein recipe is actually inspired by Marc's from No Recipes.
 I changed some of the ingredients like adding hoisin sauce and omitting the potato starch and Shaoxing wine.
 The truth is I do not have both so I thought I would improvise.

 It turned out really well actually, but that is not surprising since I often use hoisin sauce for marinating and seasoning meat or vegetables.